 If you still can’t catch the token press Print Screen on your keyboard to take a screenshot, then past the image into pain or something similar and manually enter the code into DiscordChatExporter.

 What about the risk of sharing your token?
 A password change will reset it to a new value.

 If you are worried about sharing your Discord token with a random program, changing your password straight after using the tool will reset your token to a new value so the risk is eliminated.
-Below is a confirmation Tweet from Discord verifying this.
+Discord confirmed this in a Tweet several years ago.